 Since the advent of the coronavirus, hand sanitiser has become a staple in our daily routine.

-When the supermarket’s shelves quickly became depleted of this all-important new essential, people started making their own sanitiser, and along with it, came no shortage of misinformation and unproven ingredients that claim to prevent COVID-19 – from colloidal silver, Vitamin C to Aloe Vera and Red light therapy.
+When the supermarket’s shelves quickly became depleted of this all-important new essential, people started making their own sanitiser.
+Along with it, came no shortage of misinformation and unproven ingredients that claim to prevent COVID-19 – from colloidal silver, Vitamin C to Aloe Vera and Red light therapy.

-But here at the naked chemist, we can’t stress enough that the type of sanitiser you use, is really important because just like any science, there is an art to how an effective, well-thought-out sanitiser is put together – the formulations behind pharmaceutical products are created by qualified chemists and need to be treated with respect.
+But here at the naked chemist, we can’t stress enough that the type of sanitiser you use, is essential because just like any science, there is an art to how an effective, well-thought-out sanitiser is put together – the formulations behind pharmaceutical products are created by qualified chemists and need to be treated with respect.

 Confused?
 No problem we’ve got you covered – read on to find out how you can recognise a medical-grade hand sanitiser in a hugely unregulated market, so you can become your own label detective and avoid the pitfalls and those snake oils salesman.

 How do our hands spread viruses?